Safe Propane Installations

 A pressure gauge, whether a separate unit or built into the regulator, must be installed immediately after the main tank valve and is used to detect leaks in the propane system, not as a fuel gauge.
 It cannot give you a precise measurement of the remaining fuel because the pressure remains relatively constant in a propane system until the fuel runs out.
 You have to weigh the tank to get an accurate measurement of remaining fuel.

 Regulators reduce the propane’s pressure from approximately 150 psi to 0.5 psi, the pressure appliances are designed to use.
 There are two methods of connecting a regulator to the tank.
-The Single Stage Regulator with Gauge (Model 320903) screws directly onto the tank at the POL fitting.
-To mount the regulator remotely from the tank, use a single or two-stage Wall Mount Regulator.
+The Single Stage Regulator with Gauge screws directly onto the tank at the POL fitting.
+To mount the regulator remotely from the tank, use a Single Stage or Two Stage Wall Mount Regulator.
 Remote regulators have 1/4" inlets to accept a pigtail with a 1/4" male flare on one end and a POL fitting on the other.

 All connections between the propane tank, regulator, and solenoid valve need to be made in a vapor-tight compartment separated from the interior of the boat, or outside of the boat in a location where leaking gas will not drain to the interior of the boat.
 If your boat does not have a built-in propane locker that vents directly overboard, we offer ready-made propane lockers.
 A vent line, as shown in the diagrams from the lowest point of the locker, must drain overboard above the waterline.
 The tanks must be well secured so that they cannot tip over and leak or become damaged.

 A solenoid is an electrically-controlled valve that allows you to shut off the gas supply from a remote location.
 The switch is commonly located on a small panel in the galley area, and has a red light to indicate when the propane solenoid is open.
 Flip the switch off and the valve closes to shut off the gas.
 For safety, solenoids close in the event of a power failure.
 We offer solenoid valves with either 1/4" or 3/8" NPT ports.
 For multiple appliances, the extra flow of gas allowed by the Full Flow 3/8" Solenoid Valve helps prevent “gas starvation” downstream.
 To connect it directly to the regulator, use a 3/8" brass pipe nipple.
-If you use one of the many 1/4" NPT solenoid valves, use a Model 1862598 adapter on the regulator-solenoid connection, and a 3/8" female to 1/4" male adapter between the solenoid and LP supply hose.
 All pipe thread connections must be sealed with a proper thread sealing compound or Teflon tape.

 To carry the gas from the regulator to the stove or heater, use LPG supply hose of the correct length.
 Note that while these hoses are only carrying 0.5 psi, they have a 350 psi working pressure rating, so they are dramatically stronger than they have to be.
 Each supply hose should run continuously from inside the propane tank enclosure to the appliance: this is not a case where you can chain a bunch of fittings together because you ended up a little short on hose.
 Use a Vapor-Tight Straight-Thru fitting where the hose exits your propane locker.
 Supply hoses connect to the propane appliance using a 3/8" female flare swivel and connect to the solenoid with a 3/8" male NPT adapter.